Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

 much software preinstalled for everybody means a lot of small files which will make our Lustre file system very unhappy.
 Fortunately Lmod does use caches by default.
 On LUMI we currently have no system cache and only a user cache.
-That cache can be found in `$HOME/.lmod.d/.cache`.
+That cache can be found in `$HOME/.cache/lmod` (and in some versions of LMOD in `$HOME/.lmod.d/.cache`).

 That cache is also refreshed automatically every 24 hours.
 You'll notice when this happens as, e.g., the `module spider` and `module available` commands will be slow during the rebuild.